MOstafaZaRiaa/2-Tier-App-via-Terraform/README.md

 ## Terraform Final Task ITI
 This repository contains the Terraform code to deploy infrastructure on AWS.
-It includes creating a VPC with two public and two private subnets, launching EC2 instances in the public and private subnets.
+It includes creating a VPC with two public and two private subnets, launching EC2 instances in the public and private subnets, Store the state file on s3 bucket and it by dynamoDB.

 ## AWS Architecture
 ![terraform final task ITI drawio](https://github.com/MOstafaZaRiaa/terraform-iti/blob/main/screens/255c65c5-3438-490f-90ba-b94abc186a8c.jpg)